- Results of 7 informal polls on finasteride side effects were pooled.

-When poll results were pooled, the rate of side effects was 6.2x greater than in trials—not a moderate difference, but a chasm.
-If we allow that both polls and trials have bias in opposite directions, we might compromise at the midpoint between the two: a rate of 27.6%.
-In this scenario, more than one in four men would experience drug-related AEs.
+When poll results were pooled, the rate of side effects was 5.7x greater than in trials—not a moderate difference, but a chasm.
+If we allow that both polls and trials have bias in opposite directions, we might compromise at the midpoint between the two: a rate of 25.7%.
+In this scenario, about one four men would experience drug-related AEs.
 This is still more than triple the rate reported in a Phase III clinical trial, and seems high for a cosmetic condition.

 It is common for papers on finasteride adverse effects to end with a call for prospective, placebo-controlled studies.
 Yet there appears to be neither the will nor the funding to carry out such a study.
 Young men are left to navigate a morass of conflicting information, from the drug label to adverse event data, new regulatory warnings, advisories, media reports, social media posts, videos, articles, user reviews, physician concerns, and medical literature.

 The Reddit user asked: “What is the real consensus?”
 Among 100 men who take finasteride for hair loss, how many will experience adverse effects: 8, 26, 44 or 53?
 (Respectively, these are Merck’s reported rate, the midpoint between polls and trials, the pooled rate across 7 polls, and the maximum polled rate.)
 It has become clear enough that Merck understated safety concerns of Propecia.
 The question is, by what multiple—three times?
 Six times?
 Seven times?